Skip to main content

 Concealer pencil on the knots

-Switch to an HD lace closure
+Switch to an HD lace closure at the part next time

 Fix 5 — Drop the Density

-Fix 7 — Take the Tinting Step Seriously
+Fix 7 — Don't Skip Tinting

 2. Foundation, tint spray, or even diluted brown craft paint — start light.

-3. Build the color in two or three thin passes, not one heavy one.
+3. Build the color in two or three thin passes.
+Not one heavy one.

 • Is your hairline a straight, dense edge?
 (Fix 2)